-Namibia generally has a dry climate and you can visit the country year-round.
-However, deciding on the ideal month to travel to Namibia really depends on which regions and attractions you will be travelling to and what your interests are.
-For example, the dry months are best for wildlife viewing in places such as Etosha National Park, whereas the rainy summer months are best for birdwatching.
+Namibia generally has a dry climate, and you can visit the country year-round.
+However, deciding on the ideal month to travel to Namibia really depends on which regions and attractions you’ll be traveling to and what your interests are.

 In general, the dry winter season from May to September is the most popular time for travelers to visit Namibia.